 All of a sudden the door swings open so fast it doesn’t even have time to squeak.
-Dave is in a whiter shade of pale frantically locking the door behind him.
+Dave is a whiter shade of pale in color and frantic in his locking the door behind him maneuvers.

 “There’s a headless something or someone standing in front of the car.”

-sober and collected one in our party of two, my initial reaction was to diffuse without discounting Dave’s fear.
+Normally being the calm, cool, and collected (and sober) one in our party of two, my initial reaction was to diffuse the situation without discounting Dave’s fear.

-He describes the details, telling me the birds roosting in the bamboo trees is deafening loud this evening, and the previously mentioned fall winds had really began to pick up.
+Proceeding with the details, he tells me the birds roosting in the bamboo trees is deafening loud this evening, and the aforementioned fall winds have begun to pick up.

-He proceeds to further set the scene.
-The closer he gets to the guest parking area, he is 100% percent sure he sees the aforementioned headless something or someone standing in front of the car
+Setting the scene is even more precise detail, Dave explains the closer he gets to the guest parking area the more he is 100% percent certain he sees a headless figure standing in front of the car